filswan/go-swan-client/README.md

 We do not create source file MD5 in the metadata files.

 ## Upload Car Files
-:bell: It is required to upload car files to file server, either to web server or to ipfs server.
+:bell: It is required to upload car files to file server(s), either to web server or to ipfs server.

 ### Option:one: To a web-server manually
 ```shell